mediamonks/display-advertising-docs/docs/getting-started/creating-a-new-project.md

 # Creating a new project

 Its advisable when creating a new richmedia unit to first scaffold the initial project This will save you a lot of time and effort.
-Generate (scaffold) a new banner project.
+Generate or "scaffold" a new banner project.
 This will generate all the necessary files and folder structure you need for the project.

 ### Step 1